catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 GNU Project programs contain files like README, INSTALL, NEWS, COPYING.
 Before building, README and INSTALL should be read.

-Header files installed with the compiler are usually put in `/usr/include/` (stdion.h, unistd.h, stdlib.h etc).
+Header files installed with the compiler are usually put in `/usr/include/` (stdin.h, unistd.h, stdlib.h etc).

 Building the program is usually a simple two step process

  - `./configure` - shell script that analyzes the build environment (adjustments to source code for different Unix types; check for external tools and components)
- - `make` - the make program run according to the Makefile created previously by the configure script; formed of targets and their dependencies, and instructions how to build the targets.
+ - `make` - the make program runs according to the Makefile created previously by the configure script; formed of targets and their dependencies, and instructions how to build the targets.
 It keeps the targets up-to-date on every run, but only the ones that are required, that have a changed dependency

 Installing the program is equally simple, for packages that provide the de-facto make special target

- - `sudo make install` - the system directory for installation is usually `/usr/local/bin` (not writable but regular users)
+ - `sudo make install` - the system directory for installation is usually `/usr/local/bin` (not writable for regular users)

 *Resources*